sweetyclem/42_project-lem-in/README.md

 To try the game, clone the repository and type the following commands :
 make
-./lem-in < maps/1.map (provides a text file with the description of a graph, other examples are in the maps folder)
+./lem-in < maps/1.map

+Other examples of graphs are in the maps folder